github/opensource.guide/overviews/desktop/index.md

 ![](http://cl.ly/image/242S260f012S/Image%202013-11-05%20at%202.03.09%20PM.png)

 Once your project is on GitHub, we provide a URL for every file in your project.
-For example, this is Mike Bostock's popular <a href="https://github.com/mbostock/d3" target="_blank">d3</a> project for creating data-driven documents with Javascript.
+For example, this is Mike Bostock's popular <a href="https://github.com/mbostock/d3" target="_blank">d3</a> project for creating data-driven documents with JavaScript.

 We use the words Git and GitHub a lot in this article, so let's clarify what they mean.